Topics

 Installing Addons in openHAB

-OK - so we are ready for openHAB - the short story is to follow https://github.com/sputnikdev/eclipse-smarthome-bluetooth-binding - (remember to press "Save" in the Configuration → System → Market dialog (smil) ) You need to use a 3rd party BT binding that s not pr. default available in openHAB.
+OK - so we are ready for openHAB - the short story is to follow https://github.com/sputnikdev/eclipse-smarthome-bluetooth-binding - (remember to press "Save" in the Configuration → System → Market dialog (smile) ) You need to use a 3rd party BT binding that s not pr. default available in openHAB.

 Follow the installation, and You should be running - this should be quite clear in the inbox, it should be populated with discovered devices..: